What is Standard Operating Procedure?

 3. Choose the format

 Decide the best possible format for the topic.
-The majority of the cases it will be either documenting the process in the document (Document360, Google Docs, Microsoft Word) or in the form of a Checklist.
+The majority of cases will be documented either in the document or as a Checklist.

 4. Complete the draft